 Playing effectively with the Undead is not easy.
 If you decide to use this grisly force, you have to accept that your army, especially the infantry, will be quite slow (they are walking dead after all, not known for their speed!).
 This is compensated for by the Undead special rules (check out the effects of Fear!), the powerful characters and, of course, by the deadly Necromantic magic.
 This brilliant magic deck is often misused - I have seen many Undead players rely on powerful Necromantic attack spells to win the game for them.
 Even if this sometimes works, it does not make for an interesting game.
-A more appropriate use of those attack spells is to force the enemy to exhaust his magical defences, so that you get to cast the spells which interact with your troops, like Raise Dead and especially Vanbel's Danse Macabre.
+A more appropriate use of those attack spells is to force the enemy to exhaust his magical defences, so that you get to cast the spells which interact with your troops, like Raise Dead and especially Vanhel's Danse Macabre.

 The Danse is the key to using your forces at their best.
 It allows you to give the necessary burst of speed to your units, when and where it is most needed.
 A good Undead general will be able to cast his Vanbel's Dance Macabre at the right point of the game, snatching the initiative from the opponent and charging in.
 If you catch your opponent off guard, the battle is likely to be yours.
-It is vital that you manoeuvre with good coordination between normal movement and t extra movement you will get in your magic pha To achieve this you need to consider your actiin the coming magic phase while you are still the movement phase.
-In other words, if you we to charge an enemy, you need to move your uinto position in your movement phase, and th concentrate all your efforts on casting the sp that will allow you to get into combat in the maphase.
-Your battleline must be laid out to take in consideration this close relation betwe movement and magic, but of course there i many different general tactics to start from.
+It is vital that you manoeuvre with good coordination between normal movement and the extra movement you will get in your magic phase.
+To achieve this you need to consider your actions in the coming magic phase while you are still in the movement phase.
+In other words, if you want to charge an enemy, you need to move your unit into position in your movement phase, and then concentrate all your efforts on casting the spell that will allow you to get into combat in the magic phase.
+Your battleline must be laid out to take into consideration this close relation between movement and magic, but of course there are many different general tactics to start from.

-Che alings of the Bat
+Che Mings of the Bat

-The diagram below shows the tactic I refer to 'The Wings of the Bat'.
-This is quite a balan battleline, where the most powerful units distributed evenly, allowing you to react to ene moves while your troops advance.
+The diagram below shows the tactic I refer to as 'The Wings of the Bat'.
+This is quite a balanced battleline, where the most powerful units are distributed evenly, allowing you to react to enemy moves while your troops advance.